Terminal-Africa/Terminal-Mobile-SDK-iOS/README.md

 `completion: @escaping(Result<[Country], Error>) -> Void`

-The completion handler to call, passing along the response status and the array of all valid [Country](#country)s if no error occurred.
+The completion handler to call, passing along the response status and the array of all valid [State](#state)s if no error occurred.

 ## Request Builders